-If you want to create a high-quality graph, you can write it in $Adobe^{\circ} PDF$ -format by selecting Output - PDF in the left-hand menu.
+If you want to create a high-quality graph, you can write it in Adobe® PDF-format by selecting Output - PDF in the left-hand menu.

-Figure 12.4.2.1 Interactive Output graph in HTML-format.
+Figure 3.4.2.1 Interactive Output graph in GIF format.

-When you write the graph in PDF-format, you need Adobe[°] Reader[°] or some other Adobe program to look at the graph.
+When you write the graph in PDF-format, you need Adobe® Reader® or some other Adobe program to look at the graph.
 If you use Adobe Reader 6, you can take a snapshot of the graph and paste it into a Word document.
 You can zoom in the graph and print to any printer, using Adobe functions.

-Text font and special characters can be changed if you use Adobe[°] Acrobat[°].
-With Acrobat, you can also export the graph in jpeg, tiff or png format.
-See figure 12.4.3.1 for an example of output in PDF-format.
+Text font and special characters can be changed if you use Adobe® Acrobat®.
+With Acrobat, you can also export the graph in gif format.

-You cannot save or use the PDF-file without an Adobe program, except if you can locate the temporary PDF-file, which is stored under Temporary Internet Files in your profile directory.
+You cannot save or use the PDF-file without an Adobe program, except if you can locate the temporary PDF-file, which is saved under Temporary Internet Files in your profile directory.